13 Transportation

 E6.
 Imagine that you want to extend the scenario by creating key areas (not routes) for investment in place-based cycling policies such as car-free zones, cycle parking points and reduced car parking strategy.
 How could raster datasets assist with this work?

-• Bonus: develop a raster layer that divides the Bristol region into 100 cells (10 by 10) and estimate the average speed limit of roads in each, from the bristol_ways dataset (see Chapter 14).
+• Bonus: develop a raster layer that divides the Bristol region into 100 cells (10 x 10) and estimate the average speed limit of roads in each, from the bristol_ways dataset (see Chapter 14).